Volunteer in Cameroon

 Usually onsite accommodation or a homestay with local host, breakfast and dinner provided.

 - Vaccinations: Yellow fever (and proof of vaccination) is required.
 All other vaccinations are recommended.
 You must contact your local health clinic or family doctor for any medical advice.

 - Malaria Medication: Recommended

 - Other Medications: Before leaving you should visit your travel clinic or family doctor for information on other medications you may need while travelling.

 The person responsible for looking after your needs during your placement will be an exchange manager in Cameroon.
 Your exchange manager is the in-country representative who manages aspects of your placement overseas including lodging, language lessons, organization placement, and country specific advice.
 You will always have the full support of your host organization and you will be accompanied by a project staff member to the project sites.
 Transportation during data collection will be provided by your host organization.
 Your on-site schedule is flexible, and will be decided on arrival.

-What part of the city will I be living in?
+What part of the Cameroon will I be living in?

-You will be living in a neighbourhood or “cartier” called Bonamoussadi.
+There are programs all over the country but you will usually be living in a neighbourhood or “cartier” called Bonamoussadi if you join a project in Douala.
 It is primarily Cameroonians who live in this cartier.
 Thus, it provides an excellent opportunity to integrate into the local way of life.
 The cartier is also home to many of our partners serving Douala’s poorest people.
 Thus, it is ideally situated close to where you will volunteer

 How are host families chosen?